JStateson/HP_search/README.md

 7. Khoros:  Position the cursor anywhere in the post's edit box and select Fix Khoros spoilers to restore the spoiler.

 8. Copy and paste a Google AI response into the edit box.
 Click "Remove Google Citations to strip citations IDs.
+Demo video [is here](https://stateson.net/images/DemoRemoveCitations.mp4)

 9. A video showing lookup of an HP printer [is here](https://stateson.net/images/DemoHPsearch.mp4)